From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 What Are the Challenges of Span of Control?

-There are distinct challenges of span of control depend on whether its wide span or narrow span of control.
+There are distinct challenges of span of control, depending on whether it’s a wide span or a narrow span of control.

-Challenges faced in wide span of control include-
+Challenges faced in a wide span of control include-

-- With many subordinates to oversee, managers fail to maintain productivity efficiency.
+- With many subordinates to oversee, managers fail to maintain productivity and efficiency.

 - It is difficult to control all the subordinates.
 Bad decisions by employees can stress managers out.

-- Employees get lesser opportunities to learn under the manager
+- Employees get fewer opportunities to learn under the manager

 - Ensuring proper information flow across the team can be challenging

-Challenges faced in narrow span of control include-
+Challenges faced in a narrow span of control include:

 - More layers of management delay the approval process

-- More number of managers result in increased overhead expenses
+- More managers result in increased overhead expenses

 - While the communication quality is better, it takes a lot of time to get it through all the management layers.